iwanders/scalopus/scalopus_python/README.md

   `scalopus.tracing.trace_section`.
 - `traced`: This is a decorator that wraps your function in a trace context.
 The function name is used as the trace name, unless an explicit name is given.
 Exposed as `scalopus.tracing.traced`.
-- `ThreadStateSwitcher`: This is a context manager and decorator that switches a thread's tracing state to the target state within its scope.
+- `ConfigThreadStateSwitcher`: This is a context manager and decorator that switches a thread's tracing state to the target state within its scope.
 - `suppressed`: This is a decrator that wraps your function in a thread state switcher that supresses all trace points within it, and anything it calls.